 The Quayside in Newcastle upon Tyne in 1895

-The painting in the header above (and below in the article) is by Arthur Edmund Grimshaw, and it depicts The Quayside in Newcastle upon Tyne, as painted by Grimshaw in 1895.
+The painting in the header above (and below in the article) is by Arthur Edmund Grimshaw, depicting The Quayside in Newcastle upon Tyne, as painted by Grimshaw in 1895.

 Public domain photograph, via Wikimedia Commons.